-You can easily just whip fresh cream (double/whipping/heavy cream) to soft peaks and add some vanilla if you like.
+You can easily just whip fresh cream (double/whipping/heavy cream) to soft peaks and add some vanilla extract if you like.
 Ice-cream is also another nice addition to the meringue, so too is Greek Yoghurt.
 I paired it with pomegranate and one with raspberry jam and the flavour went really well with the sweet meringue.
 You can also add such things as jams/preserves, or even add to the cream or yoghurt.

 Quick & Easy Créme Pâtissiére

 Here’s my Easy Créme Pâtissiére recipe.
 Sometimes called Créme Pât, this is basically Pastry Cream, a thickened version of custard.

 Watch the old video (sorry it is old), or go to the online recipe version – Creme Patissiere Pastry Cream.